UBC-Thunderbots/Software/docs/getting-started.md

 * Run `./setup_software.sh`
   * You will be prompted for your admin password
   * This script will install everything necessary in order to build and run our main `AI` software

-### Installing Firmware Dependencies

-* Inside a terminal, navigate to the environment_setup folder.
-Eg. `cd path/to/the/repository/Software/environment_setup`
-* Run `./setup_firmware.sh`
-  * You will be prompted for your admin password
-  * This script will install everything necessary in order to build and run our robot firmware
-* If you are installing legacy robot firmware, e.g. STM32 devices, run `./setup_legacy_firmware.sh` instead.

 ### Setting Up USB Permissions